Anly: Major debut

 Anly signed to Sony Music Records in 2015 and released her debut single "Taiyō ni Warae" (太陽に笑え) on November 25, 2015.
 In 2016, Anly released her second single "Egao / Ii no" (笑顔/いいの) on March 23 and her third single "Emergency" on June 15.
 Included on "Emergency" as a B-side is a cover of Led Zeppelin's "Stairway to Heaven".
 She released her fourth single "Kara no Kokoro" (カラノココロ) on January 18, 2017; the song was used as the final opening theme to the Naruto: Shippuden anime series.
 Anly played a musician in the 2017 Japanese film Shinjuku Swan II.
 Anly collaborated with Sukima Switch to release the single "Kono Yami o Terasu Hikari no Mukō ni" (この闇を照らす光のむこうに) on March 1, 2017.
 She released her debut studio album Anly One on April 26, 2017.
 Anly released her fifth single "Hokuto Shichisei" (北斗七星) on August 9, 2017.
 Anly's sixth single "Venus" was released on November 29, 2017, and it included a cover of the Beatles' "Come Together".

 Anly's seventh single "Beautiful" was released on February 28, 2018, and it included a cover of Ed Sheeran's "Shape of You".
 "Beautiful" is used as the ending theme to the 2018 anime series The Seven Deadly Sins: Revival of The Commandments.
 Anly released her second studio album Loop on July 25, 2018.
 Anly released "Sunshine" as a digital single on December 5, 2018.
 Anly collaborated with Hiroyuki Sawano on the single "Tranquility", released on October 2, 2019; the song was used as the ending theme to the anime film series Legend of the Galactic Heroes: The New Thesis - Stellar War.
 She released her third studio album Sweet Cruisin' on April 8, 2020.
 Anly's eighth single "Seishun (Star Wink)" (星瞬 ～Star Wink～) was released on January 6, 2021; the song is used as the theme song for the 2021 film Natsume's Book of Friends: The Waking Rock and the Strange Visitor.
 Her ninth single "Voltage" was released on February 16, 2022; the song is used as the 19th ending theme song for the anime series Boruto: Naruto Next Generations.
 She released her fourth studio album Quarter on October 12, 2022.
+Her 11th single "Suki ni Shinayo" (好きにしなよ), released on October 18, 2023, was used as the second ending theme of Dr. Stone: New World.